gnn-tracking/gnn_tracking/README.md

 To skip the slowest tests with `pytest`, run `pytest --no-slow`.

-## 💚 Contributing
+## 💚 Contributing, contact, citation

+You can [reach us per mail][ml].
+You can cite this software with the zenodo DOI.
+Please also cite our [latest preprint][preprint].

-A good place to start are the [issues marked with 'good first issue'][gfi].
+A good place to start contributing are the [issues marked with 'good first issue'][gfi].
 It is always best to have the issue assigned to you before starting to work on it.
-You can also [reach us per mail][ml].

 Core developers ([emoji key](https://allcontributors.org/docs/en/emoji-key)):